rhewett/academic-kickstart/content/authors/thomasgrady/_index.md

 multiple research projects involving large linear systems, machine learning, and physical simulation.
 He hopes to use this experience to continue pursuing new and exciting research problems in computational science and engineering.
-He is currently working at his startup, QuickTech Medical.
+He is currently a PhD student at Georgia Tech.